 - Face coverings should not be used on anyone who has trouble breathing or is unconscious; or anyone who is incapacitated or otherwise unable to remove the cloth face covering without assistance.

-- Breakfast and lunch will be served in the cafeteria at reduced capacity.
+- Breakfast will be served in the classroom.
+Lunch will be served in the cafeteria at reduced capacity.
 For this reason, visitors will not be allowed to have meals with students.
 Physical spacing will be organized with proper markings to show where to line up and sit.

 - Proper sanitation of all areas will be completed after each meal.